OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

   ACE/TAO and OpenDDS were built with C++11 or later.
   Default depends on the compiler being used.
+  Has no effect when building OpenDDS using CMake.

 .. cmake:var:: OPENDDS_DEBUG
   :nocontentsentry: